roadtojobs/roadtojobs/README.md

 - TailwindCSS for UI/UX

 ## Project Structure
-Interview Journey is a monorepo which contains:
+Road To Jobs is a monorepo which contains:

 - `server`: Backend
 - `web`: Frontend